 If the model does not generalize at all, i.e. it learns every variation in training data, it is called high variance.
 Here, the model overcomplicates the learning process.

 Similarly, in human learning, one must neither be too rigid nor too indecisive, i.e. we should have low bias and low variance.

 While learning any topic, a typical dilemma is breadth vs depth, which determines the learning rate of a human being.
 If we slow down the learning rate for depth, we might take a long time to learn a concept.

 If we take it too fast, we might miss some important details.
 The convergence of ML algorithms works similarly.
-A high learning rate leads to overshooting of optimal point, while a low rate leads to slow convergence.
+A high learning rate leads to overshooting of the optimal point, while a low rate leads to slow convergence.

 It’s not all about mathematics and logic

 Machine Learning/ Data Science is no alien to this idea.
 While there is a temptation to leverage the most complex ML algorithms at our disposal, simple visualizations or feature transforms can help us understand the most complex phenomenon.

 P.S.
 Image in the post taken from Sushant Singh Rajput’s Instagram profile